joey3001/RoastOrToastChatBot/ConsultingBot/ConsultingBot/README.md

 ## To try this sample

-- In a terminal, navigate to `ConsultingBot`
+- In a terminal, navigate to `RoastOrToastBot`

     ```bash
     # change into project folder
-    cd ConsultingBot
+    cd RoastOrToastBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.